Sunday, October 4, 2020

 Night's Yawning Peal by August Derleth (editor) was published in an abridged paperback edition by Signet in 1974.
 The cover art depicts three WOLVES with CORAL SNAKES for tongues, and was produced by Don Ivan Punchatz.

-Wolfen by Whitley Strieber was published in hardcover by William Morrow in 1978 (upper).
+Wolfen by Whitley Strieber was published in hardback by William Morrow in 1978 (upper).
 The jacket art depicts a WOLF, and was produced by Judith Kazdym Leeds.
 The second paperback edition was published by Bantam in 1981 (lower), with new cover art that also depicts a WOLF, produced by an unknown artist (Don Brautigam, perhaps).
+Coronet's 1992 UK edition (bottom), their 2nd printing, had a cover that was produced by Melvyn Grant.

 Thirteen Tales of Terror by Jack London was published in paperback by Popular Library in 1978.
 The cover art depicts a TIMBER WOLF, and was produced by an unknown illustrator.